noir-lang/noir/docs/docs/aztec/protocol/circuits/circuits.md

 - Performs public state read membership checks.
 - Updates the public data tree in line with the requested state transitions.
-- Checks that the nullifiers haven't previously been inserted into the [indexed nullifier tree](./trees/indexed-merkle-tree.md).
+- Checks that the nullifiers haven't previously been inserted into the [indexed nullifier tree](./trees/indexed-merkle-tree).
 - Batch-inserts new nullifiers into the nullifier tree.
 - Batch-inserts new commitments into the private data tree
 - Batch-inserts any new contract deployments into the contract tree.
-- Hashes all the new nullifiers, commitments, public state transitions, and new contract deployments, to prevent exponential growth in public inputs with each later layer of recurtion.
+- Hashes all the new nullifiers, commitments, public state transitions, and new contract deployments, to prevent exponential growth in public inputs with each later layer of recursion.
 - Verifies the input kernel proof.

 #### Merge Rollup Circuit